ESOP ADVOCACY VICTORIES TIMELINE

-The issues facing ESOPS in any given year can vary, but currently, our Association is pursuing two main federal initiatives while assisting our Chapters and member companies at the state level. >
+The issues facing ESOPS in any given year can vary, but currently, our Association is pursuing three main federal initiatives while assisting our Chapters and member companies at the state level. >

 ESOP Testimony to the committee of small business